• Skip to primary navigation

 • Place the dulce de leche into a large mixing bowl with about ¼ cup of heavy cream.
 Use an electric mixer to mix the cream and caramel until smooth using a low speed.

-• Pour in the remaining heavy cream and whip on high speed until the cream thickens and soft peaks form.
+• Pour in the remaining heavy cream and whip on high speed until the cream thickens and medium to frim peaks form.

 • Spoon or pipe the mousse into serving glasses or ramekins, decorate with strawberries and mint leaves, and store covered in the fridge until ready to serve.